Parth703-wq/amazon_ai-for-bharat/README.md

 ## License

 This project was built for the Amazon AI for Bharat Hackathon 2025.
-All rights reserved by the team .
+All rights reserved by Team HackOps7.